CONTENTS

 Duolingo’s Growth Playbook: Ways to Build a Habit-Forming Product

-Uncover how Duolingo transformed language learning into a fun experience, growing from 300K to 129M users by excelling in engagement and retention.
-Dive into key takeaways and compelling examples from their journey.
+Learn how Duolingo grew from 300K to 129M users by excelling in engagement and retention—key takeaways included.

 September 26, 2024